user

 The answer isn’t automatically “the latest and greatest”.
 Ultimately this will depend on several factors, and maintaining consistency and using technology that developers are comfortable with is often more important than using the latest version.

-Say you upgraded to .NET 5 in 2020 and were very satisfied. .NET 6 was released in November 2021, so you think about using it for your new application exclusively.
-There’s no issue with this, but since you’ve already upgraded your libraries to .NET 5 it’s a cakewalk to move everything to .NET 6 (especially if you followed our advice for migrating libraries).
+Say you upgraded to .NET 5 in 2020 and were very satisfied.
+Now that .NET 10 is out, you’re thinking about using it for your new application exclusively.
+There’s no issue with this, but since you’ve already upgraded your libraries to .NET 5 it’s a cakewalk to move everything to .NET 10 (especially if you followed our advice for migrating libraries).

-After you’ve made the transition to the new .NET Core v.Next, upgrading to the new iterations is easy.
+After you’ve made the transition to the current .NET (.NET 5 to .NET 10) , upgrading to the new iterations is easy.

 Check out our article about .NET support and end-of-life dates for more details.